 ChromaLocInfoPresentFlag equal to 1 specifies that either ChromaSampleLocTypeFrame or both ChromaSampleLocTypeTopField and ChromaSampleLocTypeBottomField are present.
 ChromaLocInfoPresentFlag equal to 0 specifies that ChromaSampleLocTypeFrame, ChromaSampleLocTypeTopField, and ChromaSampleLocTypeBottomField are not present.

 When ChromaFormatIdc is not equal to 1, ChromaLocInfoPresentFlag should be equal to 0.

+[Ed.
+Note: Should we use "Location" instead of Loc?]

 ChromaSampleLocTypeFrame, ChromaSampleLocTypeTopField, and ChromaSampleLocTypeBottomField, when present, specify the location of chroma samples as follows: